furcalor/Marlin-2.0.x-Bin/README.md

 Marlin 2.0 Firmware to use with Tronxy X5S with MKS SBASE.

-This firmware allows use to both Z drivers.
+This firmware allows the use of both Z drivers.
-Z2 is mapped to E1 (Connect the second Z stepper driver to E1 on the MKS SBASE) Software PWM management is enabled for the part cooling fan.
+Z2 is mapped to E1 (Connect the second Z stepper driver to E1 on the MKS SBASE).
+Software PWM management is enabled for the part cooling fan.
 LCD is not working with this build.